Posted by Robert Half on 16 November 2015

 Not all employee performance can be rated on a scale of 1 to 10.
 While reviewing a particular employee’s efforts may be as simple as tracking his/her sales records, other positions with less measurable goals or a wider scope of responsibilities are more difficult to quantify.
 Tailoring your questions and review methods to be role-specific can help to make the performance review more helpful and rewarding for everyone involved.

-4. Collaborative performance reviews
+4. Collaborative performance review

 In the companies of today, employees rarely only report to one manager in the company.
 Many roles require collaborating with different managers and other departments, so there’s no reason why the performance review can’t be a collaborative project either.
 Team members and other managers who have worked with the individual can and should be called to help weigh in on their progress to make the process a fairer one.